GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

   ],
 ```

-Finally, publish with the associated `--provider` parameter and then fill out the `config/airbrake.php` file with your `Project ID` and `Project API Key` from the `Airbrake.io` dashboard:
+Finally, publish with the associated `--provider` parameter and then fill out the `config/airbrake.php` file with your `Project ID` and `Project API Key` from the `Airbrake` dashboard:

 ```bash
 $ php artisan vendor:publish --provider="Kouz\Providers\AirbrakeServiceProvider"